STARTING AND RUNNING A SPEECH AND DEBATE

 Lincoln-Douglas Debate involves debate on a value topic.
 Most states use the

-individual events, students can do a variety of events including impromptu,
+In individual events, students can do a variety of events including

-together a program is not easy and it does require a financial and time
+Putting together a program is not easy and it does require financial

-commitment.
+and time commitment.
 However, the benefits to students are great.
-I encourage you to pursue
+I encourage you

 Jim